Skip to main content

 How to Use Common Cause Analysis

-The first way is to use Search.
+The first way is to use Explore Data Insights.

 3. For Common Cause analysis, you must select another measure for Auto Insights to compare with your first.
 To start, select Add new query.

-5. Select another measure > Apply measure.
+4. Select another measure and then select Apply Changes.

-6. Auto Insights shows you insights in seconds!
+5. Auto Insights shows you insights in seconds!
 The insights are broken up into stories (sections).

 The first section shows you 3 stories that describe the relationship between your 2 measures—ratio, impact, and Pearson's correlation.
 Note: You might see less than 3.
 It depends on what Auto Insights can detect.